The UK has a new immigration system

-A post-study work visa for international students was announced in 2019.
-How will this work?
+This is a post-study work visa for international students.
+How does it work?

-A new Graduate visa category will be launched in Summer 2021.
+The new Graduate visa category launched on 1 July 2021.

-This will be similar to the Tier 1 (Post-Study Work) category which was abolished in 2012.
-It will allow international students who have graduated from a UK university to stay for two years (three years for PhD graduates) and work at any skill level without needing a sponsor.
+This is similar to the Tier 1 (Post-Study Work) category which was abolished in 2012.
+It allows international students who have graduated from a UK university to stay for two years (three years for PhD graduates) and work at any skill level without needing a sponsor.
 If they find a skilled job with a licensed sponsor they can switch into the Skilled Worker visa category.

 Other Visa Routes

 What about other visa routes?

 All other visa routes have stayed – for now – with new names for the current point-based system categories and, in some cases, minor changes to the rules.

 For instance, the current Tier 4 (General) visa route has become the Student route.
 The Tier 5 (Youth Mobility Scheme) route has become the Youth Mobility Scheme route.
 The Tier 5 (Temporary Worker – Government Authorised Exchange) route has become the Government Authorised Exchange route.
 The Tier 5 (Temporary Worker – Creative and Sporting) route has become two new routes: the Sportsperson (Temporary Leave) route and the Creative route.

 The Government has talked about introducing something like an ESTA.
 What is this?